Tom King (Emmerdale): 2004–2006

 Tom's next business venture was a development of new homes in Emmerdale, Kings River, which divided the village, as many local people couldn't afford the prices the Kings were asking.
 Carl got around opposition by raffling off the showhouse and rigging the competition for local couple Marlon and Donna Windsor-Dingle (Verity Rushworth) to win, creating goodwill in the community.
 However, Jimmy cut corners during the development, and the showhouse was destroyed by a gas explosion at the launch of the development, killing three people.
 Jimmy himself was trapped in the house, with only Sadie in a position to save him – but she took the opportunity to get rid of Matthew's rival for good, pushing him to what she assumed would be his death.
 Jimmy survived, and when Matthew discovered the truth he furiously ended things with Sadie.

 Determine to get her hands on the King fortune somehow, Sadie plotted with Cain to kidnap Tom and demand a £2.5 million ransom.
 When he took Tom hostage, Cain faked kidnapping Sadie too, even shooting and supposedly killing her to show he meant business.
 Tom was traumatised, but after his sons paid the ransom it was revealed Sadie's "death" had been a stunt.
 Cain fled Emmerdale with the money, double-crossing Sadie in the process and forcing her to leave the village penniless.

 Following the kidnapping and the failure of Kings River, Tom found himself in dire financial straits.
 He decided marrying Sadie's mother-in-law Rosemary Sinclair (Linda Thorson), the wealthy auntie of the notorious late aristocrat Lord Alex Oakwell (Rupam Maxwell), could be the answer to his problems.
-They proceeded to form a romantic partnership together as Rosemary grew interested with Tom's proposal, but Matthew was quick to suspect that Rosemary had a financial motive and discovered that her estate had been liquidated a year ago; Rosemary confined to Tom about being deeply in debt, stating stated that he was better off between the two of them.
+They proceeded to form a romantic partnership together as Rosemary grew interested with Tom's proposal, but Matthew was quick to suspect that Rosemary had a financial motive and discovered that her estate had been liquidated a year ago; Rosemary confined to Tom about being deeply in debt, stating that he was the better off between the two of them.
 Despite learning of her secret, Tom resumed his engagement with Rosemary – much to Matthew's frustration.
 By then, Rosemary's son Grayson (Christopher Villiers) – who was worried he would be pushed aside by the King Brothers – was warming up to Tom.
 However, their relationship soon became strained when Rosemary confined to Tom that Grayson had cheated on his wife Perdita (Georgia Slowe) with men; Tom later joked about the revelation with his old friend and local police superintendent Charles Vaughan (Richard Cole), antagonizing Grayson in the process.